Joyous celebrations across Syria after al-Assad’s fall

 All there is to say is that we aspire for a Syria that is a civil, democratic state that respects all spectrums of the Syrian people.
 And we hope that the criminals and murderers will be brought to justice and accountability.

-Zainab Al-Hussein from Qalaat Al-Madiq, Hama countryside
+Zainab al-Hussein from Qalaat al-Madiq, Hama countryside

 Today we are in Damascus, praise be to God, Lord of the Worlds.
 We have liberated everywhere, everyone.
 The feeling cannot be described, our happiness.